choreonoid/choreonoid-doc/en/agxdynamics/agx-continuous-track.rst

 1. AGXVehicleContinuousTrack is added on link elements as AGXVehicleContinuousTrackDevice.
 AGXVehicleContinuousTrackDevice can be added on arbitrary link.
 #.
 Set driving wheel as sprocketNames
 #.
-Set constrained wheel with a crawler belt as idlerNames.
+Set constrained wheel with a track belt as idlerNames.
 #.
 Set non-constrained wheel as rollerNames, if necessary.
 #.
-Set vertical unit vector against the moving direction of crawler as upAxis.
+Set vertical unit vector against the moving direction of the track as upAxis.
 #.
-Set number of nodes(numNodes), width(nodeWidth), and thickness(nodeThickness) of a crawler belt.
+Set number of nodes(numNodes), width(nodeWidth), and thickness(nodeThickness) of a track belt.
 #.
 Set thicker thickness of node(nodeThickerThickness) and set every how many nodes it is allocated, if necessary.
 #.
 Set material.
 Please refer :ref:`agx_continous_track_material` .
 #.
-Set parameters of crawler belt tie referring to :ref:`agx_continous_track_stabilize` .
+Set parameters of track belt tie referring to :ref:`agx_continous_track_stabilize` .

 .. image:: images/continuous-track-detail.png